navkar/Predictions/README.md

 **NOTE**: Even though extensive research has been done to come up with these, please do **NOT** blindly accept them, do your own research (DYOR).

 #### Message from the universe for all mortals out there...
 (2020s to 2031)
-* Radical self-reliance and self-sufficiency
+* Radical self-reliance
+* Self-sufficiency (vegetable garden)
-* Survival skills
+* Survival skills (prevention from immunity based viruses && stupid people)

 #### USA 2023
 * Biden would be forced to resign, Kamala will be a short-tem president.
 Possibility of declaration of constitutional crisis before the summer of 2023